About the Nonresident Early College Program

 Students enrolled in the resident and NECP may transfer between programs only at the discretion of the Executive Co-directors.
 Students must be enrolled in either the resident or nonresident program for at least one semester and must petition for the change in status at least two months before the end of the previous semester.
 All fees due must be paid up to the date of the change or a payment plan submitted that is approved by the Executive Co-directors.

-- The tuition for Indiana Academy dual credit courses is $250 per course plus a one-time application fee to BSU.
+- The tuition for Indiana Academy dual credit courses is either $25 per credit hour or $250 per course (depending upon the course).
+More information can be found in the course catalog.
 Courses taken at Ball State for credit require payment of the normal tuition amount.

 - NECP students are required each year to pay a book rental fee, student service fee, and technology fee at the same rate as resident students.
 Costs such as the yearbook, calculator rental, and computer insurance, will remain optional.

-Required Fees Enrollment Fee (Due Junior Year upon enrollment) $100 Textbook/Supply/Technology Fee $260 Student Services Fee $100 Total Yearly Fees $460 Optional Fees Laptop Insurance $60 Yearbook $46 Graphing Calculator Rental $20 Dual Credit (Earn High School and College Credit) $25-$250 per course Application to BSU for Dual Credit $50 (one-time) Audit BSU Course for High School Credit $55 per course BSU Course for full College Credit $1,112-$1,496 per course These fees are for the 2014-15 school year and are subject to change.
+Required Fees Enrollment Fee (Due Junior Year upon enrollment) $100 Textbook/Supply/Technology Fee $260 Student Services Fee $100 Total Yearly Fees $460 Optional Fees Laptop Insurance $60 Yearbook $46 Graphing Calculator Rental $20 Dual Credit (Earn High School and College Credit) $25-$250 per course Audit BSU Course for High School Credit $55 per course BSU Course for full College Credit $1,112-$1,496 per course These fees are for the 2014-15 school year and are subject to change.
 Students on free and reduced lunch have reduced fees or fee waivers.
 The $50 one-time application to BSU for Dual Credit fee is not waived.

 - Texts for Ball State courses must be purchased by the student.
 All other texts are provided by the Indiana Academy as part of the textbook fee.